 What To Expect and What Happens

 Euthanasia is virtually a pain-free and peaceful process.
 It can often be done at the pets home by a veterinarian, but all too often it is done in the examination room or the vet's office.
+Credit: pawshpalKnowing what is going to happen and what the pet experiences can be helpful in making the whole process less traumatic for you.

 Our vet explained everything that was going to happen step by step and even explained what would be happening with our pet.
 In an odd way it was comforting to know, but made the whole experience no less emotional.